Lindy Alternatives in 2026: When You Need a Canvas, Not a Template

 Lindy is template-first.
 Pick a sales agent or scheduling agent or support agent, connect your accounts, customize.
 That is excellent when your work matches a template and frustrating when it does not.

 When you need to design the workflow rather than pick from a menu, the alternatives below are the better shape of tool.
-Pricing, funding, and feature claims throughout are as of May 2026.
+This guide covers six of them — who each is for, and who should skip it.
+Pricing, funding, and feature claims throughout are as of May 2026; verify current pricing before committing.

 Why people search "Lindy alternatives"